niemasd/CovidQuant/README.md

   * To output as a SAM (larger file): `minimap2 -a -x sr <REFERENCE_FASTA> <INPUT_FASTQ> > <OUTPUT_SAM>`
   * To output as a BAM (smaller file, needs [samtools](http://www.htslib.org/)): `minimap2 -a -x sr <REFERENCE_FASTA> <INPUT_FASTQ> | samtools view -bS - > <OUTPUT_BAM>`

+## Approach
+The PangoLEARN decision tree has internal nodes labeled by `(genome position, symbol)` pairs (where `symbol` is `A`, `C`, `G`, `T`, or `-`), and it has leaves labeled by PANGO lineage (each leaf is labeled by a single PANGO lineage, but a single PANGO lineage can label multiple leaves).
+The general idea behind CovidQuant is to estimate support for each decision in the PangoLEARN decision tree directly using reads mapped to the reference genome (rather than from a consensus sequence).
+For each decision, CovidQuant counts the number of reads that support vs. contradict that decision and estimates an empirical probability.

+### Single PANGO Lineage Assignment
+Starting at the root, CovidQuant iteratively takes the highest-probability decision until it reaches a leaf, and it outputs the PANGO lineage labeling that leaf as the assigned lineage.

+### Probability of Every PANGO Lineage
+Each individual decision (which is represented as a single edge in the decision tree) has an empirical probability: the number of reads supporting that decision divided by the number of reads that either support or contradict that decision.
+The probability of a path from the root to a leaf is the product of the probabilities of the edges along that path.
+CovidQuant defines the probability of a single PANGO lineage *x* as the sum of the probabilities of all root-to-leaf paths in which the leaf is labeled by *x*.

 # Citing CovidQuant
 If you use CovidQuant in your work, please cite this GitHub repo (paper TBD).